spacetimeki/spacetimeki/README.md

-# Hi, I'm Ki 👋
+# hi, i'm ki 👋

-> *"The first principle is that you must not fool yourself — and you are the easiest person to fool."*
+> *"the first principle is that you must not fool yourself — and you are the easiest person to fool."*
-> — Richard Feynman
+> — richard feynman

-### 🤝 Connect with me
+### 🤝 connect with me
 - [LinkedIn](https://www.linkedin.com/in/ki-antic)

 ---